 - You are having trouble getting medical treatment.
 A resourceful work injury lawyer will be familiar with medical evaluators and physicians in your area to help you get the treatment you need.

 - You are having a workers' comp hearing.
 If the insurance company refuses to offer you a settlement or makes lowball offers, you may need to prove your case at a hearing.
 In such cases, it would be in your best interest to have an experienced Los Angeles work injury lawyer representing you at the hearing to maximize your chance of success.

 Free Consultation From Experienced Work Injury Lawyers in Los Angeles

 There is hardly anything more fulfilling than being gainfully employed and being able to earn a livelihood, which gives us the ability to create a safe and secure present and future for our families.
 However, a workplace injury can quickly turn that life of safety and security upside down.
 In fact, such injuries can have life-changing consequences and may even challenge your family's financial future.

-Greenberg & Ruby, LLP has helped recover over $250,000,000 for victims of work injuries.
-Here are a few of our results that have garnered national attention:
+Here are a few of their results that have garnered national attention:

 - $12 million verdict - Wrongful Death Product Liability.
-Mother of three children died in a truck explosion
+Mother of three children died in a work truck explosion

 - More Results

-The experienced Los Angeles work injury lawyers at Greenberg & Ruby, LLP have a proven record of helping injured clients secure maximum compensation for their injuries, damages and losses.
-We understand the pain, confusion, loss and grief a sudden injury or death can cause.
-We have the knowledge, experience and resources to help victims and families with their unique challenges.
+Greenberg and Ruby Injury Attorneys, APC has a proven record of helping those who have been injured at work secure maximum compensation for their injuries, damages and losses in the form of settlements and verdicts.
+They understand the pain, confusion, loss and grief a sudden injury or death can cause.
+They have the knowledge, experience and resources to help victims and families with their unique challenges.